-By 2003, I had endured for thirteen years.
-My eldest daughter was twelve, and my youngest was nine; both were already aware of the situation.
+By 2003, I had endured thirteen years of this.
+My eldest daughter was twelve and my youngest was nine; they were old enough to understand.
 They asked me, "Mom, why does Dad always hit you?"
 I didn't know how to respond.
 I couldn't possibly tell them that their father was a beast, could I?

-As I pondered how to fabricate a reason, Liu Jun pushed the door open.
-He was drunk again and immediately started to pick a fight.
+Just as I was trying to think of a way to make up an excuse, Liu Jun pushed the door open.
+He was drunk again and immediately started picking a fight.
 "Where's the food?
 I'm hungry!" he shouted.

 "It's still warming in the pot; I'll serve it up right away," I hurried to the kitchen.
 But he didn't wait; he charged over and kicked me in the waist.
-I fell to the ground, my head hitting the corner of the wall, and blood started flowing profusely.
+I fell to the ground, my head hitting the corner of the wall, and blood began to flow profusely.

 "Mom!" my two daughters screamed as they rushed over.
 Seeing me bleeding from my head, my eldest daughter suddenly cried out, "I hate you!
 I hate you!
 You're not my dad!"

-In that moment, I made up my mind: I couldn't let my children witness this anymore.
-The next day, I secretly went to the County Court to inquire about divorce.
+In that moment, I made up my mind: I couldn't let the children see this anymore.
+The next day, I secretly went to the county court to inquire about divorce.

 "Are you sure you want a divorce?" the judge asked me.
-"In families with children, divorce should be considered carefully."
+"Divorce is a serious matter for families with children."

-The judge noticed the injuries on my face and sighed, "Alright then, let's try mediation first."
+Seeing the injuries on my face, the judge sighed.
+"Alright then, let's try mediation first."

-Seeing him cry so pitifully softened the judge's tone: "Look, he knows he's wrong; why don't you two try again?"
+Seeing him cry so pitifully softened the judge's tone.
+"Look, he knows he's wrong.
+Why don't you give it another try?"

 "No way!"
 I shook my head firmly.
 "He's said too many times that he won't hit me again, but every time it's a lie!"

 "Xue Ying, I swear!
-I swear to heaven!"
+I swear on heaven!"
 Liu Jun raised his hand.
-"If I hit you again, may I suffer a terrible fate!"
+"If I hit you again, may I meet a terrible end!"

-He had made that same vow countless times before.
+He had already said those same words countless times before.

 "Judge, I have made up my mind; I want a divorce," I stated firmly.